zazukoians/docker-node-java-jena/README.md

 We use the image for some pipelines where we need both Node and Jena to create & validate RDF data.

+### Versioning

+We provide tags for the according Jena version and also a latest version pointing to the most recent tag.
+In case we have to re-release a version we add `_1` or alike to the version, for example `3.13.1_1`

 ### Use the pre built image

 The pre built image can be downloaded using Docker.